 The first two weeks of the diet were rough.
 Greg began by eliminating all high FODMAP foods and then was able to slowly reintroduce certain items to determine their effect on his body.
 Two of the foods we reintroduced were onions and garlic.
 Thankfully, he seems to be OK with small amounts of these so far, but we don’t overdo it.
 However, the elimination process did reveal that the foods containing gluten appeared to have a negative effect on him.
 So, we stuck with the gluten-free diet.
 OK, fine, I cheated a little…maybe more than a little…but this isn’t about me, so let’s move on.

 My new mission is finding gluten-free substitutions for our favorite foods that are still delicious.
 I’ve been noticing that many popular brands are now carrying gluten-free products, including 4C.

 The day I found the gluten-free 4C products, I was walking through the grocery store aisle with my list.
 I had written gluten-free breadcrumbs on the list but wasn’t quite sure I’d find a brand I could trust.
-I had tried gluten-free breadcrumbs before, only to be disappointed when they blew up in my turkey burger like the Stay Puft Marshmallow Man.
+I had tried gluten-free breadcrumbs before, only to be disappointed when they blew up in my turkey meatloaf like the Stay Puft Marshmallow Man.